lukasschwab/thoth-feeds/README.md

 # thoth-feeds

-JSON feeds for Open Access books on [Thoth](https://github.com/thoth-pub/thoth).
+JSON feeds for Open Access books on [Thoth](https://thoth.pub/).

 ## Usage

 `thoth-feeds` is hosted at https://us-central1-arxiv-feeds.cloudfunctions.net/thoth-feeds.

-You can filter the feed by adding a `filter` URL parameter:
+Filter the feed by adding a `filter` URL parameter:

 ```
 https://us-central1-arxiv-feeds.cloudfunctions.net/thoth-feeds?filter=Object
 ```

+From Thoth's GraphQL API documentation for the `filter` argument:

+> A query string to search.
+This argument is a test, do not rely on it.
+At present it simply searches for case insensitive literals on full_title, doi, reference, short_abstract, long_abstract, and landing_page.

 ## Notes